goschtl/zope/z3c.reference/branches/flash/src/z3c/reference/browser/README.txt

   >>> from z3c.reference.schema import ViewReferenceField
   >>> from zope.publisher.interfaces.browser import IBrowserRequest
   >>> from z3c.reference.interfaces import IViewReference
+  >>> from lovely.relation.dataproperty import IDataRelationship

 At first we need an interface for the context our widget used for.
 The `ìntro`` filed defines a settingName which is used by the widget to get information about which edit form for the reference should be used.

+  >>> from zope import schema
   >>> class IPage(zope.interface.Interface):
   ...     """Interface for a page."""
-  ...
   ...     intro = ViewReferenceField(title=u'Intro',
   ...                                description=u'A intro text',
   ...                                settingName=u'introRefs')

+We define text which can be used as an intro.

+  >>> class IText(zope.interface.Interface):
+  ...     """Interface for a text object."""
+  ...     pages = schema.List(title=u'Pages',
+  ...                         value_type=schema.Object(IPage))

+  >>> class Text(object):
+  ...     zope.interface.implements(IText)

+Now we can relate the page to his intro text using a relation manager.

+  >>> from lovely.relation.property import FieldRelationManager
+  >>> introRelationManager = FieldRelationManager(IPage['intro'], IText['pages'])

 Let's create an IPage implementation.
+The page needs a relation manager.

+  >>> from lovely.relation.dataproperty import DataRelationPropertyOut
   >>> class Page(object):
-  ...
   ...     zope.interface.implements(IPage)
-  ...
+  ...     intro = DataRelationPropertyOut(introRelationManager)
   ...     def __init__(self, name):
   ...         self.__name__ = name